We’re committed to preventive care. Regular oral hygiene and therapy appointments help our patients to achieve or maintain their optimum oral health.

 - demonstrating the most effective ways to clean and floss teeth

 - advising you what to eat and drink, and offering smoking cessation tips

 - if at risk, measuring where the gum meets the tooth for signs of oral cancer

 The dental therapist’s role is all of the above and in addition, may include:

-- fillings or extracting baby teeth
+- fillings or extracting primary teeth

-- tooth whitening
+- tooth whitening (as prescribed by a dentist)